SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 ### Use delete and insert

-Replace outdated data efficiently.
-Delete existing records and insert new ones in a single operation, insuring your Dataset remains accurate and up-to-date.
+Use delete and insert to replace outdated data efficiently.
+It deletes existing records and inserts new ones in a single operation, insuring your Dataset remains up-to-date.

+- Deletes rows that use the predicate
 - Use delete and insert for Snowflake
-  - Delete rows that use the predicate

 ![Use delete and insert](img/use-delete-and-insert.png)

 To use delete and insert, follow these steps:

 1. Under **Merge Condition**, set the **Merge Details**.
 2. Set the **Unique Key**.
-The unique key is used to choose the records to update.
-If not specified, all rows are appended.
 3. Optional: Toggle **Use Predicate**.
-Build an expression.
 4. Optional: Toggle **Use a condition to filter data or incremental runs**.
-Build an expression.
 5. User **Merge Columns**, specify the columns to merge by clicking **+**.
 There's no need to set the merge columns for incremental strategy delete and insert.
 6. Specify the columns to exclude by clicking **+**.
 7. Under **Advanced**, select an option for **On Schema Change**: